Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 ```

 #### TouchId Verification
-You may want to allow users to use their touchId on their mobile devices or computer peripheral to be used for passwordless login.To do this TouchId Verification as a passwordless login, you need to configure it first.
+You may want to allow users to use their touchId on their mobile devices or computer peripheral to be used for passwordless login.To use TouchId Verification for passwordless login, you need to configure it first.

 #### Configure TouchId Verification